supern92/Python-Project/README.md

 # Statistical analysis projects
-In this repo I list all the projects I've done using Python
+In this repo I list all of the statistical analysis projects using either Python or R